vmchale/kempe/docs/manual.md

 # Introduction

-Kempe is a stack-based language, and `kc` is a toy compiler for x86_64.
+Kempe is a stack-based language, and `kc` is a toy compiler for x86_64 and aarch64.

 # Installing kc